littledan/spec/document/execution/instructions.rst

 :math:`\LOOP~[t^?]~\instr^\ast~\END`
 ....................................

-1. Let :math:`L` be the label whose arity is :math:`0` and whose target is the start of the loop.
+1. Let :math:`L` be the label whose arity is :math:`0` and whose continuation is the start of the loop.

 2. :ref:`Enter <exec-instr-seq-enter>` the instruction sequence :math:`\instr^\ast` with label :math:`L`.